Three-dimensional quantum Hall effect and magnetothermoelectric properties in Weyl semimetals: Results and Discussion

-Finally, we focus on the temperature dependence of $\alpha_{xy}$, $S_{xx}$ and $S_{xy}$ at a fixed Fermi energy $E_F/t_x=-0.1$ for different magnetic field strengths.
-As seen from Fig.\ \ref{fig.5}(a), we first plot $\alpha_{xy}$ as a function of the normalized temperature $k_BT/W_L$ with increasing magnetic field strength from $B_z=1/96$ to $B_z=1/12$.
+We further demonstrate some interesting features of thermoelectric coefficients for different magnetic field strengths.
+As seen from Fig.\ \ref{fig.4}(a), we first plot $\alpha_{xy}$ as a function of the normalized temperature $k_BT/W_L$ with increasing magnetic field strength from $\phi=1/96$ to $\phi=1/12$.
 At relatively low temperature regions, all the curves of $\alpha_{xy}$ approach a constant value about $1.38 k_B e/h$.
-With increasing temperature, it is noteworthy that all the values of $\alpha_{xy}$ for different magnetic field strengths increase gradually.
+With increasing temperature, $\alpha_{xy}$ for different magnetic field strengths all increase gradually.
 Interestingly, the weaker the magnetic field strength is, the faster $\alpha_{xy}$ grows.
-In Fig.\ \ref{fig.5}(b), we show the temperature dependence of $S_{xx}$.
-At relatively high-temperature region, we also observe the values of $S_{xx}$ increase quickly with the decrease of the magnetic field strength, and the values is inversely proportional to the magnetic field strength $B_z$.
-In Fig.\ \ref{fig.5}(c), $S_{xy}$ assumes the Arrhenius form $(1/T)e^{-E_F/k_{B}T}$ with the increase of temperature.
-The peak values are also proportional to the magnetic field strength, i.e., $S_{xy}\propto B_z$.
-When the magnetic field strength increases from $B_z=1/96$ to $B_z=1/12$, the peak value of $S_{xy}$ reaches $0.12$ $k_B/e$ ($10.35$ $\mu V/K$), which is in agreement with the minimum measured value $\sim8$ $\mu V/K$~\cite{Caglieris2018}.
-More interestingly, in these curves $S_{xy}$ shows a broadened maximum around $k_BT=0.5W_L$ for strong magnetic fields $B_z$, which shifts to a lower temperature by decreasing $B_z$.
+In Figs.\ \ref{fig.4}(b) and (c), we show the temperature dependence of the thermopower $S_{xx}$ and Nernst signal $S_{xy}$~\cite{supplement}, which can be directly measured in experiments~\cite{Ong2017}.
+At relatively high-temperature region, we also observe the values of $S_{xx}$ increase quickly with the decrease of the magnetic field strength, and the values are inversely proportional to $B$.
+The inset of Fig.\ \ref{fig.4}(b) shows the temperature dependence of $S_{xx}$ for some different Fermi energies.
+With increasing temperature, the peak values from Fermi energies continue to grow gradually with temperature without saturation.
+We suggest that these striking features can be attributed to the thermal excitations between different $n=0$ LLs.
+In Fig.\ \ref{fig.4}(c), $S_{xy}$ assumes the Arrhenius form $(1/T)e^{-E_F/k_{B}T}$ with the increase of temperature.
+The peak values are also proportional to the magnetic field strength, i.e., $S_{xy}\propto B$.
+When the magnetic field strength increases from $\phi=1/96$ to $\phi=1/12$, the peak value of $S_{xy}$ reaches $0.12$ $k_B/e$ ($10.35$ $\mu V/K$), which is in agreement with the minimum measured value $\sim8$ $\mu V/K$~\cite{Caglieris2018}.
+More interestingly, in these curves $S_{xy}$ shows a broadened maximum around $k_BT=0.5W_L$ for strong magnetic fields $B$, which shifts to a lower temperature by decreasing $B$.
 This similar maximum has also been observed in the experiments for the compound TaP and NbP~\cite{Caglieris2018,Watzman2018}.